t-mart/ispee/README.md

 - ICMP ping probes (`icmp-ping`) measure how long it takes for a host to reply to an ICMP request.
-- TCP ping probes (`tcp-ping`) measure how long it takes for a host to reply to a `SYN` TCP packet on a particular port with a `SYN-ACK` response.
-These are the first two steps of the [TCP 3-step handshake](https://developer.mozilla.org/en-US/docs/Glossary/TCP_handshake).
+- TCP ping probes (`tcp-ping`) measure how long it takes for a host to reply to a `SYN` TCP packet on a particular port with a response, usually a `SYN-ACK`, but any response indicates liveness.
+  These are the first two steps of the
+  [TCP 3-step handshake](https://developer.mozilla.org/en-US/docs/Glossary/TCP_handshake).
   No data is otherwise transfered.